 We used January 2014 - December 2014 CROWNWeb data to calculate facility-level annual performance scores.
 The NQF-recommended approach for determining measure reliability is a one-way analysis of variance (ANOVA), in which the between-facility variation ( $\sigma_b^2$ ) and the within-facility variation ( $\sigma{t,w}^2$ ) in the measure is determined.
 The inter-unit reliability (IUR) measures the proportion of the total variation of a measure (i.e., $\sigma_b^2 + \sigma{t,w}^2$ ) that is attributable to the between-facility variation, the true signal reflecting the differences across facilities.
 We assessed reliability by calculating inter-unit reliability (IUR) for the annual performance scores.
-A small IUR (near 0) reveals that most of the variation of the measure between facilities is driven by random noise, indicating the measure would not be a good characterization of the differences among facilities, whereas a large IUR (near 1) indicates that most of the variation between facilities is due to the real difference between facilities.
+If the measure were a simple average across individuals in the facility, the usual ANOVA approach would be used.
+The yearly based measure, however, is not a simple average and we instead estimate the IUR using a bootstrap approach, which uses a resampling scheme to estimate the within facility variation that cannot be directly estimated by ANOVA.
+A small IUR (near 0) reveals that most of the variation of the measures between facilities is driven by random noise, indicating the measure would not be a good characterization of the differences among facilities, whereas a large IUR (near 1) indicates that most of the variation between facilities is due to the real difference between facilities.